aix13033/bitcoin_cycle_dashboard/README.md

 BGeometrics’ free Bitcoin Data API.
 However, the API is rate‑limited to approximately 30 requests per hour.
 Other data sources (Coingecko, Binance, DefiLlama, yfinance) do not require keys.

+If you want to display Coinglass bull market peak signals, set `COINGLASS_API_KEY` in your environment or enter it in the sidebar.

 ## Running the App